ucldc/ingest_deploy/README.md

 #### Creating new AMI/Updating Image ID

 Once you have a new high stage worker up and running with the new code, you need to create an image from it - always create the high stage image first!
 If you don't, the existing high stage image used in `~/code/ansible/start_high_stage_ami.yml` will be deleted by the `~/code/ansible/create_worker_ami.yml` process, and you will be left without a base high stage image.
 If this happens, you'll have to start a new normal stage worker and move it to listen on the high stage queue.
-See changing the queue instructions below.
+See Changing the Queue instructions above in [Starting a High Stage Worker](#starting-a-high-stage-worker) for Development.

 On `hrv-stg`: